 JAMS charges a claiming individual a $250 filing fee, but nothing if the business made the claim.
 The business then bears all costs and fees.
 Filing fees for two-party cases are $1750 and for multiple parties $3000, with a 12% surcharge on Professional fees to cover case administration.

 Fees will be different with independent arbitrators, different rules, or other providers.
-But the above review should give you a general idea of the costs charged by large arbitration providers.
+However, the above review should give you a general idea of the costs charged by large arbitration providers.

 When do I need three arbitrators?